StudieverenigingSTORM/StoKa-TV/docs/README.md

 To build and start the backend run `make debug-containers`.

 ## Debugging
-You can debug containers using the Crome DevTools by going to [chrome://inspect](chrome://inspect).
+You can debug containers using the Crome DevTools by going to `chrome://inspect`.
-To debug the API in visual studio code, use the launch configuration "Debug API" after starting the containers to attach the debugger.
+To debug the API in Visual Studio Code, use the launch configuration "Debug API" after starting the containers to attach the debugger.
 This will restart the process.